landonwshields/sla-db/README.md

 # sla-db

-The backend/database for the Superior Learning Academy!
+The backend/database for the Superior Learning Academy - Capstone Project